lumusa2design/algorithms/README.md

 ## 💻 Type of algorithms

-- Sortings algorithms
+### Sortings algorithms
+sorting algorithms
+These are algorithms that take unordered lists and after a series of iterations, return a sorted list.
+At the moment we have developed the following algorithms:
+- Bogosort
+- Bubblesort
+- Countingsort
+- Insertionsort
+- Selectionsort
+- Stalinsort

+#### Algorithms to implement:

+- Radixsort
+- Heapsort
+- Bucketsort
+-

-- Data structures
+### Data structures

-- Search algorithms
+### Search algorithms

-- Predictive algorithms
+### Predictive algorithms

-- Probabilistic algorithms
+### Probabilistic algorithms

-- Genetic algorithms
+### Genetic algorithms